UmmeKalsoom584/Design-and-Implementation-of-a-Big-Data-Solution-for-Meteorological-Analysis/README.md

 # Design-and-Implementation-of-a-Big-Data-Solution-for-Meteorological-Analysis
 A Hadoop ecosystem pipeline that processes terabytes of weather data to identify climate trends like a +0.5°C temperature rise, using HDFS, Spark, and Hive.

-Of course!
-Here are the key details of your project in an engaging, bullet-point format perfect for a GitHub README or portfolio summary.

-### **🌩️ Meteorological Data Analysis with Hadoop & Spark**

 #### **🎯 Objective**
 - To design and implement a **scalable big data pipeline** for processing and analyzing **multi-terabyte meteorological datasets** to uncover climate trends and actionable insights.